vekatze/neut/book/src/basis.md

 2. calculate `add-int(x, 1)` and `increment(rest)`
 3. store the calculated values to `xs` (overwrite)

-And Neut does this optimization.
+Neut performs this optimization.
 When a `free` is required, Neut looks for a `malloc` that is the same size and optimizes away such a pair if one exists.
 The resulting assembly code thus performs in-place updates.

 ### Allocation Canceling and Branching